AM-2304/anndaata-ai/README.md

-# 🌾 AgnnDaata-AI: AI-powered Farmer Support System
+# 🌾 AnnDaata-AI: AI-powered Farmer Support System

 Agri-Intellect is a comprehensive AI-driven system designed to empower farmers with multilingual, multimodal, and offline-first support for